selvataas/selvataas/README.md

 -->

 ### Data Science & Machine Learning Enthusiast
-I work as a data scientist at Moledro Software.
+I work as a data scientist at Topfiyt.
 I love to work on projects on data-driven artificial intelligence.

 - 🌍 I'm based in Sivas
 - ✉️ You can contact me at selvataas@gmail.com